 There have been changes made to the Form I-9 instructions with respect to several items.

 The USCIS also published a revised Spanish version of Form I-9 with a revision date of 10/21/2019.
 The Spanish version of the Form I-9 may only be completed in Puerto Rico.
 For all other U.S. states and territories, the Spanish version is made available only as a reference for comparison while completing the English version of the form.

-The official guidance for completing the Form I-9, called the Handbook for Employers M-274, has not yet been updated to correspond to the new form, but employers should continue to check the I-9 Central page of the USCIS government website to find this useful guide and more information.
+The official guidance for completing the Form I-9, called the Handbook for Employers M-274, has been updated to correspond to the new form.
+In the future, employers can check the I-9 Central page of the USCIS government website to find this useful guide and more information.

 While changes to the new Form I-9 are not substantial, the penalties for not conforming to the Immigration and Nationality Act (INA), which is enforced by the U.S. Immigration and Customs Enforcement (ICE) certainly are consequential.
 Failure to use the updated version of the Form I-9 (Rev. 10/21/2019 with an expiry of 10/31/2022) as of May 1, 2020, will be considered a substantive error, and penalties range from $230 to $2,292 per violation.